comp423-25s/ci-cd-tutorial/README.md

    ```
    This step uses the webhook URL to trigger a build only when prior steps succeed.

+You can try testing this by modifying something simple in your application that will not break the tests.
+For example, perhaps just switch the ordering in `main.py` of the two timezones in the `TIMEZONES` constant.
+Make a commit with the changes to your app and `test.yml`.
+Push the commit to `main` (we can circumvent best practices about branching for educational purposes here!)
+When you open your GitHub repository, you can see the action flow through the steps.
+In one of the final steps you will see "Deploy to production".
+If you then go look at OKD, you will see a new build is kicked off and working to build a new production image.
+Once it completes, the image is deployed to your app and it is live on the web!
+This is continuous integration (via testing) and continuous deployment (contingent on tests passing)!
+These flows are common in industrial software engineering settings.

 #### Summary

 This setup allows a robust CI/CD pipeline where any push or PR to the main branch runs tests via GitHub Actions.
 After successful tests, a secure webhook callback is sent to OKD to start a build.
 The configuration ensures the Dockerfile (from the ".production" directory) is used and the application (tagged with "app=mt12-cicd-demo") is deployed with minimal manual intervention, while keeping sensitive tokens secure within GitHub Secrets.